MaLSAMi/documentation/docs/distributor.md

     sudo systemctl start isc-dhcp-server

 The machine should now be ready for use.

-Let's start the distributor now.
+## Using the Distributor

+The following is an example execution to provide better understanding.

-Open up the interactive python shell in the directory of the distributor_service (You can also create and execute this in a script)
+**Open up the interactive python shell** in the directory 'distributor_service' by typing (You can also create and execute this in a script)

     sudo python3

+**Add appropriate imports:**

-Add appropriate imports ('example.py' holds some tasksets for testing.
-Also 'loggingMonitor.py' is a monitor for testing, which writes to distributor_service/logs/monitor.log You are welcome to use your own classes.)
+('example.py' holds some tasksets for testing, 'loggingMonitor.py' is a [Monitor](monitor.md) for testing, which writes to logs/monitor.log)